Mark Robson (film director): Leaving RKO

 Robson's success at RKO led to work on major film projects, and in 1949 he was nominated for the Directors Guild of America Award for Outstanding Directorial Achievement in Motion Pictures for his work on the film noir Champion, produced by Stanley Kramer.
 Robson directed another film for Kramer, Home of the Brave (1949), one of the first films to deal with the issue of racism.

 Next Robson directed Roughshod (1949), a Western, for RKO, and My Foolish Heart (also 1949), a melodrama for producer Sam Goldwyn.
 Goldwyn then used Robson for Edge of Doom (1950) and I Want You (1951).
+Robson later called his Goldwyn period "one of the worst periods of my career".

 At Universal Robson made Bright Victory (1951).

 Robson briefly brought Val Lewton and Robert Wise into a partnership for film and television production, only to drop the ailing Lewton without explanation a few months later.
 Robson and Wise produced Return to Paradise (1953), starring Gary Cooper.
 For Warwick Films, Robson directed Alan Ladd in Hell Below Zero (1954).
 He made a comedy at Columbia, Phffft (1954), then had one of the biggest hits in his career with The Bridges at Toko-Ri (1954).
 This film won him another DGA nomination.
 Warwick Films used him again for A Prize of Gold (1955).
 He went to MGM to make Trial (1955).
 His boxing film, The Harder They Fall (1956), was based on a novel by Budd Schulberg.

 The Little Hut (1957), for MGM, was a huge hit.
 Even bigger was Peyton Place (1957), for 20th Century Fox.
 Robson was nominated for an Academy Award for Best Director.
 He was nominated again the following year for directing Ingrid Bergman in The Inn of the Sixth Happiness.
 For these films, he also received his third and fourth Directors Guild of America nominations.